guomics-lab/MSDT-Converter/Readme.md

-# 📦 MassNet-DDA-Convert Docker Image
+# 📦 MSDT-Converter Docker Image

 This repository provides a self-contained **Docker image** that encapsulates all necessary environments and dependencies for the MassNet-DDA conversion utility.
 By using this image, users can quickly launch the tool without complex setup.

-## 🚀 Quick Start Guide
+# 🚀 Quick Start Guide

-This image is distributed as a compressed archive (`.tar` file).
-Simply load the image and run the container, mounting your working directory to access your data and configuration file.
+## Environment Setup

+We provide both Docker and Conda set-up guide, user can choose between option A: Docker and option B: Conda below:

+## Option A: Docker

 ### Prerequisites